-You’re here looking for games like Clash of Clans because developer Supercell’s offering has you hooked, right?
+You’re here looking for Clash of Clans alternatives because developer Supercell’s offering has you hooked, right?
 It is one of the most popular strategy games for people who like gameplay which tests their decision-making skills and situational awareness.
 Supercell released it for iOS in 2012, and it came to Android in 2013.
 Those of you who’ve been fans since day one may want to play some other alternatives if you haven’t already.
 Find out how well you perform in other games that are similar to Clash of Clans.
 Are your defensive moves as smooth in different settings?
 Can you still launch a powerful offensive?
 What about your resource-building skills?

 Here are the 9 best games like Clash of Clans that you can try out this weekend –